Note: The links below will

 out.
 NASA officials speculate that it may have been a bird flying though the

-jet of flame designed to burn off excess hydrogen from the as
+jet of flame designed to burn off excess hydrogen from the external tank as

 it sits on the pad.